-The Kansas City beltway totals 55.179 miles through Jackson, Clay and Platte Counties.
+The Kansas City beltway measures 55.179 miles in length through Jackson, Clay and Platte Counties.
 The portion north from Pleasant Valley to MCI Airport and southwest to Parkville is still rural generally with four lanes.
 Further south through east Kansas City and toward Grandview, I-435 becomes an extremely busy route with 2015 traffic counts ranging from 70,377 vehicles per day (vpd) at Claycomo to 138,952 vpd east of the Kansas state line.

-Interstate 435 Missouri Highway Guides
+Interstate 435 Guides

 The cloverstack joining Interstate 435 with Interstate 70 by the Arrowhead and Kauffman Stadium complex in east Kansas City was improved between 2010 and 2012.
 With alternatives evaluated in 1999, and an Environmental Impact Statement (EIS) started in 2005, the upgrades to the exchange were added to the statewide transportation improvement plan in 2007.
 The $32.4 million project was funded by the American Recovery and Reinvestment Act (ARRA).
 It added new ramps to U.S. 40 from I-435 south and from U.S. 40 to I-435 north while adding a collector distributor roadway to Interstate 70 eastbound from the beltway east to Blue Ridge Cutoff.
 The new traffic pattern better separates stadium traffic on I-70 east while providing an alternate route to I-435 via U.S. 40.3

 ||Woodland Avenue north at Interstate 435 by the Nashua community in the Kansas City Northland.
 I-435 control cities reflect the connections with I-29 and I-70 respectively.
-06/19/15. |
+06/19/15 |

 ||State named shield directing motorists from Woodland Avenue north onto Interstate 435 east.
 I-435 switches to south cardinal direction banners beyond Exit 45, the next eastbound interchange.
-Photo taken 06/19/15. |
+06/19/15 |

-||Interstate 435 travels west from Nashua to merge with Interstate 29 by Kansas City International Airport (MCI).
-Photo taken 06/19/15. |
+||I-435 travels west from Nashua to combine with Interstate 29 by Kansas City International Airport (MCI).
+06/19/15 |

 ||Woodland Avenue extends a short distance north from I-435 to NE 126th Street while the beltway meets the U.S. 169 freeway nearby.
-Photo taken 06/19/15. |
+06/19/15 |

 ||Crossing over Interstate 435 on Woodland Avenue south ahead of the Nashua community.
-Photo taken 06/19/15. |
+06/19/15 |

 ||Interstate 435 turns southward two miles to the east en route to Liberty, Claycomo and Independence before meeting I-70.
-Photo taken 06/19/15. |
+06/19/15 |

 ||The bulk of the Kansas City beltway through the Northland is still rural.
 Subdivisions are located near the freeway, but several of the interchanges remain undeveloped.
-Photo taken 06/19/15. |
+06/19/15 |

-|Missouri 12 (Truman Road) west at Interstate 435 in Blue Summit.
-Photos taken 10/17/04.|
+|Missouri Route 12 (Truman Road) west at Interstate 435 in Blue Summit.
+10/17/04|Photo Credits:

 - "Triangle traffic traumas will soon fade."
 Kansas City Star, The (MO), December 13, 2007.